Cambis/silverstan/README.md

 Silverstan provides type specifying extensions for these cases.
 However, these extensions can only be applied on a per class basis.

-The default configuration applies these extensions to `SilverStripe\View\ViewableData` only.
+The default configuration applies these extensions to `SilverStripe\View\ViewableData` and `SilverStripe\Model\ModelData` only.
 If you wish to add them to other `SilverStripe\Core\Extensible` classes that aren't subclasses of the former you can use the following configuration:

 ```yml
 services: